 Philanthropy is a large word that holds a large amount of significance.
 While some people may go through life with little regard to the meaning behind this word, Diana Armstrong Apple has been a living example of what philanthropy truly is.
-Diana has been giving to Washington County in countless ways since she moved here 39 years ago.
-Many people used know her as Washington County's State Farm Insurance agent.
+Diana has been giving to Washington County in countless ways since she moved to Washington County.
+Many people used to know her as Washington County's State Farm Insurance agent.
 However, she is also known, respected, and loved for the many other ways that she has served those around her for so many years.

 Diana Armstrong Apple was born to Edward and Betty Mason in Oakland City, Indiana.
 She grew up there as the only child of her parents.
 After graduating from high school in Oakland City, Diana began her college education at Olivet Nazarene College in Kankakee, Illinois.
 She had decided to pursue a degree in secondary education.
 However, following the completion of her second year, Diana got married.
 Therefore, she stopped taking classes and instead started a family.
 In 1969, she gave birth to her first son, Scott.
 Next came Todd in 1972 and then Amy in 1974.

 Several years later, after moving to Washington County as a single mother of three children (who were 8, 10, and 12 years old at the time), Diana eventually enrolled at Indiana University Southeast to finish her college education.
 While still finding time to single-handedly care for her children, she attended school full-time.
 She remembers watching many of her children's games and activities with Shakespeare or another book she was reading for a class in her hand.
 After two years of determination and perseverance, Diana reached her goal of finishing her degree in secondary education.